tangentsoft/pidp8i/examples/README.md

     will achieve the same end as toggling `Sing Step` while it's running.
 Reset the IF switches to 0.

-2. Insert the USB stick containing the `*.pt` file you want to load into the Pi.
+2. Insert the USB stick containing the `*-pal.pt` file you want to load into the Pi.

 3. Set the DF switches (first brown group) to 001, then toggle `Sing